Potassium nitrate: Other uses

-In folklore and popular culture
+In folklore

 Potassium nitrate was once thought to induce impotence, and is still rumored to be in institutional food (such as military fare).
 There is no scientific evidence for such properties.

-In 1776, John Adams asks his wife Abigail to make saltpeter for the Continental Army.
-She, eventually, is able to do so in exchange for pins for sewing.

 In the farming lore from the Corn Belt of the 1800s, drought-killed corn in manured fields could accumulate saltpeter to the extent that upon opening the stalk for examination it would "fall as a fine powder upon the table".